MicrochipTech/G3_HYBRID_IOT_DEMO/g3_coordinator_udp/README.md

   - Include 10K Pull Down resistor to GND on PL460_STBY and cut trace to XPLAINED PRO connector

 - Connect the PL460-EK to MikroBUS connector of WBZ451 with the adaptation board and supply it with the provided +15V Power Supply
 - Connect PB13 and PB12 (available removing R11 and R16) on WBZ451 acting like coordinator to PD24 and PD25 available on J401 of PIC32CZCA80 Host Controller - Serial Port Communication.
+Connect also GND - pins 2 or 19 on XPLAINED PRO.
 - Connect the +5V power supply on WBZ451 uUSB connector J7
 - Connect a USB cable on J7 for device programming and debugging with terminal program